Mrunal28/Mrunal28/_posts/2018-03-12-Make my Trip.markdown

-The assignment which I am posting reflects one o the many experiences I had as a student of School of design.
+The assignment which I am posting reflects one of the many experiences I had as a student of School of design.
 This assignment of mine is about recreating the brand guidelines, logo, letterhead and business card of make my trip.
 ![se_17-21_y1s2_21_mrunal_brandguidelines](https://user-images.githubusercontent.com/36836512/37871449-adf37db6-300b-11e8-89d8-c9a3b8a5e368.jpg)